Meet Gentle Gray Whales Up Close and Explore the Marine & Desert Ecosystems of Baja

 Flexibility Keeps You Closer to Wildlife

 Flexibility is a hallmark of our expeditions in Baja California, and our small ship is what makes that possible.
 Expedition landing craft are dropped to get close to whales, and the captain will change course to keep the ship among a pod of dolphins.
-Choose to hike through forests of towering cacti or take an expedition landing craft along the shore to see and shoot photos of plunge-diving pelicans and blue-footed boobies.
+Hike through forests of towering cacti or cruise by expedition landing craft along the shore to get close-up photos of plunge-diving pelicans and blue-footed boobies.

 We’re Committed to the Planet